VarunGaneshan/Learn_Cocotb/README.md

 #div=check(div)
 print(div(10, 0))
 ```
->@cocotb.test(): This is a decorator that marks the function or_test as a Cocotb test.
+- @cocotb.test(): This is a decorator that marks the function or_test as a Cocotb test.
 Cocotb will automatically recognize this function and execute it as part of the test suite.

->async def or_test(dut):: This defines the test function as an asynchronous coroutine (async), which allows you to use await inside the function for non-blocking waits.
+- async def or_test(dut):: This defines the test function as an asynchronous coroutine (async), which allows you to use await inside the function for non-blocking waits.

->dut.a.value = a[i]: This sets the value of the a input of the DUT to the corresponding value in the a tuple for each iteration of the loop.In python even dut.a <= a[i] works.
+- dut.a.value = a[i]: This sets the value of the a input of the DUT to the corresponding value in the a tuple for each iteration of the loop.In python even dut.a <= a[i] works.

->Delta delay is a concept in digital simulation that represents an infinitesimally small unit of time.
+- Delta delay is a concept in digital simulation that represents an infinitesimally small unit of time.
 It is a way to model events that happen at the same simulation time but need to be evaluated in a specific order.
 In hardware simulations, even though two events might appear to happen "simultaneously" in real-time, the simulator needs to process them in some order.
 The simulator introduces delta cycles to sequence events that happen at the same time step.

->await Timer(1, 'ns'): This pauses the execution of the test for 1 nanosecond.
+- await Timer(1, 'ns'): This pauses the execution of the test for 1 nanosecond.
 It allows time for the DUT to process the input changes and update the output.
-The await keyword ensures the test waits for the specified time in a non-blocking way.
+The await keyword ensures the test waits for the specified time in a non-blocking way.Similarly await Edge(dut.clk) can also be used.

->Non-blocking operations allow the testbench to simulate these events efficiently, where multiple parts of the hardware can be tested or driven independently without being blocked by one another.
+- Non-blocking operations allow the testbench to simulate these events efficiently, where multiple parts of the hardware can be tested or driven independently without being blocked by one another.

 ```python
 async def test1(dut):